saicumbulam/System-Design/ddis/stream-processing.md

 **Initial snapshot**

 1. If you have the log of all changes that were ever made to a database, you can reconstruct the entire state of the database by replaying the log.
 However, in many cases, keeping all changes forever would require too much disk space, and replaying it would take too long
-2. f you don’t have the entire log history, you need to start with a consistent snapshot.
+2. If you don’t have the entire log history, you need to start with a consistent snapshot.
 The snapshot of the database must correspond to a known position or offset in the change log, so that you know at which point to start applying changes after the snapshot has been processed

 **Log Compaction**